openshift/openshift-ansible/README_CONTAINER_IMAGE.md

 * `-e OPTS="-v"` and `-t` make the output look nicer: the `default.yaml` playbook does not generate results and runs quietly unless we add the `-v` option to the `ansible-playbook` invocation, and a TTY is allocated via `-t` so that Ansible adds color to the output.

 Further usage examples are available in the [examples directory](examples/) with samples of how to use the image from within OpenShift.

-Additional usage information for images built from `playbook2image` like this one can be found in the [playbook2image examples](https://github.com/openshift/playbook2image/tree/master/examples).

 ## Running openshift-ansible as a System Container